openstack-k8s-operators/ironic-operator/README.md

 The operator is intended to be deployed via OLM [Operator Lifecycle Manager](https://github.com/operator-framework/operator-lifecycle-manager)

-# API Example
+# Example

-The Operator creates a custom Ironic resource that can be used to create Ironic API instances within the cluster.
-Example CR to create an Ironic API in your cluster:
+The Operator creates a custom Ironic resource that can be used to create Ironic API and conductor instances within the cluster.
+Example CR to create an Ironic in your cluster:

 ```yaml
 apiVersion: ironic.openstack.org/v1beta1